 According to Monty W. Walker, CPA, CBI, BCB, now may be the best time to sell your business.

 You may be aware that the top capital gain tax rate for most business sellers has been 15% for people in the 25% or higher tax bracket.
-The current capital gain rates are scheduled to expire on December 31, 2010.
-Beginning in 2011, the top 15% rate will revert to its former level of 20%.
+The current capital gain rates are 0%, 15% or 20% depending on your income.

 The question many prospective business sellers are asking now is this; Will the top rate only rise to 20% or will congress raise it even higher?
 When is the best time to exit your business from a tax standpoint?